Engineering a wetland

 Engineered wetland features

 The wetland improves water quality throughout the lake.
 The Lake Scugog Enhancement Project enhances the waterfront, providing everyone a beautiful shoreline and lovely area for strolling, bird watching and reflection.

-The stone edge on the berm’s lakeside provides a great habitat for small fish, and the interior of the walkway has turtle-friendly sand hummocks for laying eggs.
+The stone edge on the berm’s lakeside will provide a great habitat for small fish and the interior of the walkway will be friendly for turtles as well.

 Socially, the wetland is contained by a 245-metre berm, which features a walking trail.
 This trail will extend the Township of Scugog’s trail system, offering more public access to the shoreline and activities for a healthy and active community.

 The engineered wetland is also an educational opportunity to demonstrate how landscaping urban areas with practical features can help slow, store, spread or soak stormwater.